ICMS-conference/icms-conference.github.io/2024/sessions/session2.md

 In this talk, we plan to explain some of our work that has led to defining Stacks in Lean.
 We will introduce some of the basic mathematical theory around this topic (categories fibered in groupoids, etc) and explain the various challenges that arise when formalising this.
 Finally, we will discuss our more recent efforts to redefine these notions using structures and data types that are more adapted to Lean, and advertise our upcoming project to use this work as a basis to formalize some basic deformation theory (Schlessinger's criterion, etc) for Kevin Buzzard's FLT project.

-#### Groups of order `p q`
+#### Groups of order `p * q`

 * [Peiran Wu](mailto:pw72@st-andrews.ac.uk)

 We formalise in Lean a proof that any finite group of order `p q` with `p` and `q` distinct prime numbers is isomorphic to the semidirect product of a cyclic group of order `p` and one of order `q`.
 We apply the result to classify groups of certain small orders in Lean.
+Joint work with Scott Harper.

-#### `A K L B Q Q_ne_bot γ h` : Formalization of the Existence of the Frobenius Element for Finite Galois Extensions of Number Fields in the `A K L B` Setup
+#### Formalization of the Existence of Frobenius Elements

 * [Jou Glasheen](mailto:jou.glasheen23@imperial.ac.uk)